woumjai/Assignment01_4-Koma/README.md

 ## Conclusion

-This project highlighted the uncanny flaws of AI-generated art, especially its tendency to create distorted anatomy, like extra fingers.
-The most memorable moment was crafting the stick figure’s oblivious reaction, emphasizing how AI errors can go unnoticed.
-This reinforced the need for critical awareness of AI’s limitations in creative fields.
+This project highlighted AI’s struggles with anatomy, though extra fingers only appeared when explicitly prompted.
+The most memorable moment was crafting the stick figure’s oblivious reaction, emphasizing how AI errors can be subtle or exaggerated.
+This reinforced the need for critical awareness when integrating AI into creative work.

 [![EY_EYE](images/backwards_hand.jpg)](https://github.com/woumjai/Assignment01_4-Koma/blob/f4d7f869926b42fbd30be4ae5b7badce8d34a68b/images/Firefly%20human%20figure%20with%2012%20fingers%20on%20one%20hand%20waving_%3Badd%20more%20fingers%20to%20the%20hand%201935.jpg)